 Over the long term such periods even themselves out, which is one reason why a strong decade for shares may follow the terrible 2000-2010 period.

-Yet in 2009 in the midst of the greatest buying opportunity for a generation – and with the table above showing how badly shares had done for a decade – buying them was not easy whatever anyone says now.
+Yet in 2009, in the midst of the greatest buying opportunity for a generation – and with the table above showing how badly shares had done for a decade – buying them was not easy.

-Many people had sworn off shares for good by 2009.
+Many people said they had sworn off shares for good by 2009.

 But you should never say never again if you want to be a successful investor.